 - Structures and Buildings Allowance on qualifying non-residential structures at 3% straight-line under CAA 2001 Part 2A (commercial only; residential excluded).

-Pulling the pieces together for a £200,000 second BTL purchase at 75% LTV with a 5% mortgage rate, gross annual rent £12,000, and a 5-year hold with 5% per annum capital appreciation.
-Higher-rate-band landlord (40% marginal).
+Here is how the pieces come together if you buy a £200,000 second BTL at 75% LTV with a 5% mortgage rate, pull gross annual rent of £12,000, and hold for 5 years with 5% per annum capital appreciation, as a higher-rate-band taxpayer (40% marginal).

 Year 1 cash on purchase.